-There is much to see and to do in Berlin and in Munich.
-And with day trips to the Royal Castes and the Alp Mountains (from Munich) and to Potsdam and Sanssouci Palace & Park (from Berlin) you will also visit interesting towns, sights and places outside of those metropole cities.
+8 Day Munich, Berlin Tour.
+There is much to see and to do on our Munich, Berlin tour.
+And with day trips to the Royal Castles and the Alp Mountains (from Munich) and to Potsdam and Sanssouci Palace & Park (from Berlin) you will also visit interesting towns, sights and places outside of those metropolitan cities.

 If you do not want to pack and unpack almost every day the City Duo tour Munich & Berlin may be the right tour for you.
 By visiting Munich and Berlin you will see two of the most interesting cities in Germany.
 Munich, the Capital City of Bavaria, located all the way in the South of Germany, close to the Austrian border and the Alp Mountains, has much to offer: history, culture and landscape.
 Berlin, the Capital City of Germany, located all the way in Northeastern Germany, not far from the border to Poland, is also Germany´s largest city, very dynamic and vibrant.
 And because of a very new high-speed “ICE” rail line which opened up at the end of 2017 traveling from Munich to Berlin is easy and fast.

 The tour includes a 2nd-class ticket for the new high-speed train line from Munich to Berlin (see the tableau this is already included in the price of your tour).
 This ticket can be upgraded to 1st-class rail for an extra of US $ 59.00 per person (including seat reservations)!
 Here you also find everything else that is included: transfers, rail tickets, tours and admissions.

 |two sharing a double room||one in a single room||three sharing a triple room|